pcaston/OpenPeerPower.github.io/source/_docs/configuration/packages.markdown

 ### Create a packages folder

-One way to organize packages is to create a folder named "packages" in your Home Assistant configuration directory.
+One way to organize packages is to create a folder named "packages" in your Open Peer Power configuration directory.
 In the packages directory you can store any number of packages in a YAML file.
 This entry in your `configuration.yaml` will load all packages:

 ```yaml
 homeassistant: